leemarrett/ytho/README.md

 ## Features

 - Monitors Slack channels for YouTube links
-- Automatically adds videos to the appropriate playlist:
+- Automatically adds videos to the appropriate playlist using a hybrid detection system:
-  - Videos posted in channels with "music" in the name go to "Aucklandia Music" playlist
+  1. **Channel Name Priority**: Videos posted in channels with "music" in the name always go to "Aucklandia Music" playlist (regardless of video category)
+  2. **YouTube Category Detection**: For videos in other channels, automatically detects if the video is categorized as "Music" on YouTube and routes to "Aucklandia Music" playlist
-  - All other videos go to "Aucklandia" playlist
+  3. **Default**: All other videos go to "Aucklandia" playlist
 - Posts notifications in the #ytho channel when videos are added
 - Prevents duplicate videos from being added
 - Supports both public and private channels